Italy, Germany, US seek Libya cease-fire after Egypt threat

 Eastern-based forces under Khalifa Hifter launched an offensive to try to take Tripoli in April last year.
 Hifter’s forces are backed by the United Arab Emirates, Egypt and Russia, while the Tripoli-allied militias are aided by Qatar, Italy and Turkey.

 Tripoli-based forces with Turkish support gained the upper hand in the war earlier this month after retaking the capital’s airport, all main entrance and exit points to the city and a string of key towns near Tripoli.
-They threatened to retake Sirte, which could open the gate for them to control oil fields and facilities in the south that Hifter seized earlier this year as part of his offensive on Tripoli.
+They threatened to retake Sirte, which could allow them to gain control oil fields and facilities in the south that Hifter seized earlier this year as part of his offensive on Tripoli.

-AP reporters Sam Magdy in Cairo and David Rising in Berlin contributed.
+AP reporters Samy Magdy in Cairo and David Rising in Berlin contributed.